St. Augustine Church (Philadelphia)

-St. Augustine Catholic Church, also called Olde St. Augustine's, is a historic Catholic church in Philadelphia, Pennsylvania, United States.
+St. Augustine Catholic Church, also called Olde St. Augustine's, is an historic Catholic church in Philadelphia, Pennsylvania, United States.
 Consecrated in 1848, the Palladian-style church was designed by Napoleon LeBrun.
 It is listed on the National Register of Historic Places.

 The church was built to replace the Old St. Augustine Church which was completed in 1801.
-The first Order of Hermits of St. Augustine church founded in the United States, the original St Augustine housed the Liberty Bell's "Sister Bell".
+The first Augustinian church founded in the United States, the original St Augustine housed the Liberty Bell's "Sister Bell".
 The church was burned down in the anti-Catholic Philadelphia Nativist Riots on May 8, 1844.
 The church sued the city of Philadelphia for not providing it with adequate protection.
 The money awarded to the church went to rebuilding the current church, which broke ground on May 27, 1847.
 Organizations founded by the church led to the creation of both Villanova University and the Philadelphia Orchestra.

 History

 Old church

-Fathers Matthew Carr and John Rosseter were sent to Philadelphia by the Roman Catholic Church to buy land to build a church in the city.
+Fathers Matthew Carr and John Rosseter were sent to Philadelphia by the Catholic Church to buy land to build a church in the city.
 St. Augustine's Church began construction in 1796 to a design by Philadelphia architect Nicholas FitzMaurice Fagan (d.
 1810) and was the first Order of Hermits of St. Augustine church founded in the United States.
 After delays as a result of yellow fever outbreaks among the workers and funding issues, the church was completed in 1801.
 Contributors for construction of St. Augustine's included President George Washington, John Barry, Stephen Girard, and Thomas Fitzsimons; the largest individual donation was $200 from merchant John Leamy.

-In 1811 the St. Augustine Academy, a boys' school, was founded; the school included the largest theological library in the city.
+In 1811, the St. Augustine Academy, a boys' school, was founded; the school included the largest theological library in the city.
 The origins of Villanova University are traced back to St. Augustine Academy.

 The church became a center of musical activity in the city.
 In 1820 a musical celebration to raise funds for the church attracted attention and musicians around the United States.

-On May 27, 1821 Bishop Henry Conwell excommunicated William Hogan at the church.
+On May 27, 1821, Bishop Henry Conwell excommunicated William Hogan at the church.

 A cupola and tower were added to the church in 1829.
 Loaned to the church in the late 1820s by Independence Hall, the "Sister Bell", a bell that had been cast to replace the cracked Liberty Bell, was placed in St. Augustine's tower.